FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Docker/index.md

 ]
 ```

+The `docker-compose.yml` example utilizes a bind mount to `./data` in the same directory.

 ## Additional Architectures
 Currently the container is being cross compiled for `linux/amd64`,  `linux/arm64` and `linux/arm/v7`.
 If additional processor architectures are needed please open an issue and request a new one.